- A

 Overview of Roxanne’s Journey

 On the 20th of May, 2018, my daughter Roxanne and son Curtis were born.
 Roxanne was born with a rare condition called Arthrogryposis, which severely impacts her physical movement in all four limbs, resulting in her being unable to sit-up, stand, or feed herself.
 Having been on a waiting list in Ireland for over four years, we decided to seek a second opinion relating to her condition and treatments.
-After much research, we came across Dr. Feldman MD of the Paley Orthopaedic and Spine Institute in the US.
+After much research, we came across Dr. Feldman MD of the Paley Orthopaedic and Spine Institute.

 Read the full details of Roxanne’s condition below.